Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper basics: The classical multitaper method

-Figure \ref{fig:KeplerQ0} shows the KIC~6102338 {\it Kepler} Q0 PDCSAP fluxes (left) and their multitaper power spectrum estimate $\hat{S}_{xx}(f)$ (right) based on the $K = 6$ tapers shown in Figure \ref{fig:dpss}.
-For all time series shown in this paper, we subtract the sample mean $\bar{x} = (1/N) \sum_{t=0}^{N-1} x_t$---which is a zero-frequency term that can cause bias---before estimating the power spectrum.
+The top panel of Figure \ref{fig:KeplerQ0} shows the multitaper power spectrum estimate $\hat{S}_{xx}(f)$ based on the $K = 6$ tapers shown in Figure \ref{fig:dpss}.
+For all time series shown in this paper, we subtract the sample mean $\bar{x} = (1/N) \sum_{t=0}^{N-1} x_n$---which is a zero-frequency term that can cause bias---before estimating the power spectrum.
 The light blue shading in Figure \ref{fig:KeplerQ0} shows the 95\% confidence interval, the calculation of which we will discuss in \S \ref{subsec:jk}.
 The vertical bar of the blue cross indicates the expected value of the jackknife variance estimate (see \S \ref{subsec:jk}), while the horizontal cross bar indicates the bandwidth $\tilde{\varpi}$.
-Green dots identify oscillations that exceed a significance threshold of 99.9\% according to the F-test for harmonic components (\S \ref{subsec:Ftest}).
-The Schuster periodogram is shown in orange, vertically offset for clarity.
+Green dots identify signals that exceed a significance threshold of $1-1/N = 0.99939$ according to the F-test for harmonic components (\S \ref{subsec:Ftest}). {The middle panel shows the p-value from the F-test conducted at each frequency; green dots indicate p-values below $1/N = 0.00061$, for which we reject the null hypothesis that the dataset contains no oscillation component at frequency $f$.}

-Figure \ref{fig:KeplerQ0} clearly demonstrates the variance reduction provided by multitapering: the 95\% confidence interval on $\hat{S}_{xx}(f)$ does not come close to encompassing the variability in $\hat{S}^{p}_{xx}(f)$.
-For a time series $x_t$ consisting only of white noise, $\hat{S}_{xx}(f)$ forms a $\chi^2_{2\alpha}$-distributed stochastic process with $\alpha = \sum d^2_k(f) \lessapprox K$, which has stronger correlations in frequency and thus fewer large excursions than does the $\chi^2_2$ distributed periodogram $\hat{S}^p_{xx}(f)$.
-More generally, data having any time-domain distribution are reasonably complex Gaussian when Fourier transformed according to a loose central limit theorem \citep{brillinger75}.
+Figure \ref{fig:KeplerQ0} demonstrates the variance reduction provided by multitapering: the 95\% confidence interval on $\hat{S}_{xx}(f)$ does not come close to encompassing the variability in $\hat{S}^{p}(f)$.
+For a time series $x_n$ consisting only of white noise, $\hat{S}_{xx}(f)$ forms a $\chi^2_{2\alpha}$-distributed stochastic process with $\alpha = \sum d^2_k(f) \lessapprox K$, which has stronger correlations across frequency and thus fewer large excursions than does the $\chi^2_2$ distributed periodogram $\hat{S}^p(f)$. {When equal weighting at all frequencies is used, $\alpha = K$.
+The distribution of the power spectrum estimator is derived in the \citet{brillinger75} textbook.}

-To maintain the consistency of the multitaper estimator, it is important to increase K (and accordingly $N\varpi$) along with the sample size. \citet{haley17} present a method for finding the optimal bandwidth that uses the second derivative of a spline fit to $\hat{S}_{xx}(f)$ on a frequency grid with spacing $2\varpi$.
-Heuristically, their experiments with a Lorentzian power spectrum yield optimal time-bandwidth products $N\varpi = 5$ for $N = 500$, $N\varpi = 8$ for $N = 1000$, and $N\varpi = 11$ for $N = 1500$.
-The optimal $N\varpi$ depends on the process power spectrum.
-Since we are mainly concerned with detecting periodic signals, we use smaller time-bandwidth products that allow more precise oscillation frequency estimation.